geoarrow/geoarrow-data/microsoft-buildings/README.md

-# Microsoft U.S. Buliding Footprints
+# Microsoft U.S. Building Footprints

 The [Microsoft U.S. Building Footprints](https://github.com/microsoft/USBuildingFootprints) data set is a collection of ~130 million polygon outlines of buildings derived from satellite imagery.
 The version of the data set in this repository is does not include Alaska or Hawaii, is repackaged as a single point for each building, and compressed using ZSTD compression to minimize file size and facilitate downloading.